Documentation for the MoonBooth SEO Theme for Hugo

 Step 2

-In your config file (usually /config.toml
+In your config file (usually /hugo.toml

 ), add these lines without any indents: